Greek Yogurt Scones with Lemon and Poppy Seeds: No Heavy Cream

 - POPPY SEEDS: Sesame seeds (especially black ones) are the best substitute.
 Flax seeds have a similar appearance but will have a chewy texture because they absorb moisture.
 That is not what we’re going for here.

-How to shape Greek Yogurt Scone dough:
+How To Shape Greek Yogurt Scone Dough

 You don’t have to cut them as I did in the picture below, but it’s one way.
 If you don’t want to ice them, serve them with microwaved lemon curd, softened butter, or your favorite jelly.